smtilson/pp4-playlist-manager/README.md

 # YouTube DJ
 ## YouTube DJ plays all YOUR hits!

 Welcome to YouTube DJ!
 The goal of this project is to enable friends to easily make playlists together.
-Visit the live project [here](https://pp4-playlist-manager-67004a99f0e2.herokuapp.com/).
+The live project is not currently functional due to various issues.
+What remains, can be found [here](https://pp4-playlist-manager-67004a99f0e2.herokuapp.com/).
+To experience the project in full, you can follow the deployment instructions below.

 <img src="./readme_files/screenshots/responsive-img.png" alt="Landing page on different displays">